Title IX Information

 - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District’s education program or activity;

 - “Sexual assault” as defined in 20 U.S.C.
 1092(f)(6)(A)(v), “dating violence” as defined in 34 U.S.C.
 12291(a)(10), “domestic violence” as defined in 34 U.S.C.
 12291(a)(8), or “stalking” as defined in 34 U.S.C.
 12291(a)(30).

 Employees who believe or have been made aware that they or any other employee, student, or visitor has been subject to Title IX Sexual Harassment shall report it to the Title IX Coordinator (TIXC)

 The District’s Title IX Coordinator is the Director of Student Services.
-Allegations involving faculty or other employees should be directed to the Deputy Superintendent and Director of Personnel.
+Allegations involving faculty or other employees should be directed to the Director of Human Resources.
 If you have any questions pertaining to sexual harassment or sexual discrimination, you may contact this person as follows:

 1155 Main Street